DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### ADVANTAGE OF DISCRETE OSCILLATOR OUTPUT JACKS<a name="discreteouts"></a>

 Even the **MIX** output jack can be assumed as the most important in Vector Synthesis word, because all oscillators are constantly mixed (manually by the joystick or by applied voltages on both **X** and **Y** input jacks, and possibly by the MIX ENVelope), by using discrete A, B, C, and D output jacks only, in this case, you get **four independent oscillators** (or sound sources) in case you'll don't need the Vector Synthesis aspect of the module.
 However, you'll can combine every discrete A, B, C, and D output jacks, together with the **MIX** output jack.

 ---

+### PROGRAMS<a name="programs"></a>

+The _Vektor_ module can handle up to 16 programs (similar to _synthesizer presets_), all first 15 (numbered from 01 to 15) are based on real Prophet VS hardware.
+Program numbered 16 is the INIT program.

+To select a different program:
+- Be sure the PROGRAM context is selected, all context red LED must be unlit.
+If not, simply press the button where the red LED is lit, to switch the module to PROGRAM context!
+- Rotate clockwise the DATA ENTRY continuous encoder to select next program (or 01 if the current program number was 16).
+- Rotate counter-clockwise the DATA ENTRY continuous encoder to select previous program (or 16 if the current program number was 01).

+Also, you'll can control the program select (like MIDI Program Change) by applying a voltage to PROG. input jack (can be done by an analog sequencer, such FranKe).
+Voltage must be into +1V ~ +8.5V range (each 0.5V step selects next program, from 01 to 16).

+:warning: **Applied voltages on PROG. jack above +8.51V (or below +1V) are not processed.**

+Any program can be altered, saved to a **.vktProg** (_Vektor PROGRAM_) file, and loaded later from **.vktProg** file.

+:information_source: Program name always follows the indicated filename when you save the current program (but with restrictive number of characters, and character number).

+All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv) and autosave.

+A _Vektor_ program is using 4 pages:
+- The first (home) page displays the program number and name along L2 button, and MIX ENVelope state (on/off) along L5 button.
+- The second page displays settings for FM input (FM depth along L4 button, and FM mode along L5 button).
+- The third page displays settings dedicated to LFO 1 (L2: AMP amount, L3: waveform, L4: frequency, L5: retrigger).
+- The fourth page displays settings dedicated to LFO 2 (L2: AMP amount, L3: waveform, L4: frequency, L5: retrigger).

+To restore a displayed setting to its default value (factory, or last saved program), hold **left Ctrl** key (**left Command** key on MacOS X platforms) then press the relevant L (left-side) momentary button!

+---